 - Demonstrate interest in the Arabic language and continued language study

-All application materials must be postmarked by December 15, 2012.
-Materials postmarked after this date will not be accepted.
+All application materials must be submitted online by December 15, 2013.
+Materials submitted after this date will not be accepted.

-Be sure to read the application instructions carefully and include the following materials in your application.
+Be sure to read the application instructions carefully and upload to AcademicJobsOnline electronic versions of the following materials in your application.

 - Application Form